DeveloppeurPascal/Socket-Messaging-Code-Generator/README.md

 You can download and redistribute it free of charge, provided you do not modify its content (installer, program, additional files, etc.).

 [Download program (Windows 64 bits)](https://olfsoftware.lemonsqueezy.com/checkout/buy/81ff8a98-6c96-463f-b399-0b5982be779c)

+It is also available [from GetIt](https://getitnow.embarcadero.com/socket-messaging-code-generator/) directly in the Delphi development environment from version 11.3 Alexandria.

 If you use this software regularly and are satisfied with it, you are invited to purchase an end-user license.
 Purchasing a license will give you access to software updates, as well as enabling optional features.